Bergt, Christian A., Farm

 In the years that followed the Civil War, Perry County continued to develop its agriculture industry and saw the rise of thriving communities and towns.
 Today, the county is known for its picturesque landscapes, charming rural towns, and a strong sense of community.

-This timeline provides a condensed summary of the historical journey of Perry County, Missouri.
+This timeline provides a concise overview of the key events in the history of Perry County, Missouri.

 • Early 1700s: Native American tribes, such as the Shawnee and Delaware, inhabit the area that would later become Perry County.